 The Compton Spectrometer and Imager (COSI) is a soft gamma-ray survey telescope (0.2-5 MeV) designed to probe the origins of Galactic positrons, uncover the sites of nucleosynthesis in the Galaxy, perform pioneering studies of gamma-ray polarization, and find counterparts to multi-messenger sources.
-COSI’s compact Compton telescope combines improvement in sensitivity, spectral resolution, angular resolution, and sky coverage to facilitate groundbreaking science.
+COSI’s compact Compton telescope combines improvements in sensitivity, spectral resolution, angular resolution, and sky coverage to facilitate groundbreaking science.
 Learn more by reading about the Science COSI will explore and its Instrument Design.

 The COSI Small Explorer NASA satellite is currently planned for launch in 2027.
+See NASA’s Explorers website for more on the Explorers program and COSI.

 Announcements